karlstroetmann/Logic/README.md

-# Logik
+# An Introduction to Logic for Computer Science

 These are the resources for my lecture on theoretical computer science I.
-The main topic of this lecture is logic and an introduction to the programming language SetlX.
+The main topic of this lecture is logic.
+The algorithms discussed are implemented in Python via Jupyter notebooks.